sekro/pyicoshift/README.md

 # pyicoshift

-This is a rewrite in python of the [icoshift](https://www.sciencedirect.com/science/article/abs/pii/S1090780709003334) algoritm by Francesco Savorani & Giorgio Tomasi.
+This is a rewrite in python of the [icoshift](https://www.sciencedirect.com/science/article/abs/pii/S1090780709003334) for MATLAB by F. Savorani, G. Tomasi, S.B.
+Engelsen.
 This implementation provides all the core features as icoshift for matlab version XXX.

+Snapshot of the original [icoshift webpage](https://web.archive.org/web/20220303211331/www.models.life.ku.dk/icoshift)

 ## New, additional features:
  * New target mode: select the signal with the highest correlation with all input signals as target.